 Hell of Satan and Beelzebub,

-fire from the burning corpses,
+fire of the burning corpses,

 mutilated bodies of the indecent,

-farts from the infernal asses,
+farts of infernal asses,

-mooing of the raging sea.
+roar of the raging sea.

-Useless womb of the unmarried woman,
+Useless belly of the single woman,

-meowing of cats in heat,
+mewing of cats in heat,

-With this ladle I will raise the flames of this fire that resembles the fire of hell,
+With this ladle I will lift the flames

-of the fat sands.
+of the thick sands.

 thus being purified.

-And when this concoction
+And when this brew

-down our throats,
+passes through our throats,

-Forces of air, land, sea and fire,
+Forces of air, earth, sea, and fire,

-to you I make this appeal: if it is true that you have more power than human beings,
+to you I make this call: if it is true

 here and now, make the spirits

-of friends who are outside,
+of our friends who are outside,